 - Tire yourself out on a full day tour of the beautiful coast

-For those who enjoy being outdoors and exploring nature, this is the perfect day activity!
+For those who enjoy being outdoors and exploring nature, this kayaking tour on the Costa Brava is the perfect day trip and a great escape from the busy metropolis.

 Cruise along in your kayak, propelling yourself along the coastline.
 Jump into the clear blue waters from high rocks, and snorkel among the coral reefs.